ihreapotheken/IA-SDK-iOS/docs/IAPrescription.md

 ## IAScannerScreen

 * The `IAScannerScreen` provides a streamlined interface for submitting prescriptions.
+* It is exposed by `IACore` module but you have to register `.prescription` to use it.
 * It supports two input methods: users can either capture a photo of a physical prescription (or select one from their gallery), or scan an electronic prescription (E-Prescription).
 * The prescription is automatically added to the cart for processing.